-- 5.1.1 Paragraph 65 of the National Planning Policy Framework (NPPF) requires local planning authorities to ensure sufficient housing land is provided to meet identified needs across the 'housing market area'.
+5.1.1 Paragraph 47 of the National Planning Policy Framework (NPPF) requires local planning authorities to ensure sufficient housing land is provided to meet identified needs across the 'housing market area'.
 For Harborough, this means working with the other local authorities which together form the Leicester and Leicestershire Housing Market Area (HMA).
-This is a relatively self-contained area, across which people travel to work and move house and was identified and confirmed by the Leicester and Leicestershire Housing and Economic Development Needs Assessment (HEDNA), 2017. - 5.1.2 The HEDNA calculated the objectively assessed need in accordance with the Planning Practice Guidance and used the official demographic projections (2014-based DCLG household projections, produced in July 2016) as the starting point.
+This is a relatively self-contained area, across which people travel to work and move house and was identified and confirmed by the Leicester and Leicestershire Housing and Economic Development Needs Assessment (HEDNA), 2017.

+5.1.2 The HEDNA calculated the objectively assessed need in accordance with the Planning Practice Guidance and used the official demographic projections (2014-based DCLG household projections, produced in July 2016) as the starting point.
 These projections were then adjusted to take account of local factors affecting migration and household formation rates and employment growth forecasts.
 An adjustment was made to take account of market signals and affordable housing needs.
-The outcome is the objectively assessed housing need for the Leicester and Leicestershire Housing Market Area and for each local authority within it. - 5.1.3 The full objectively assessed housing need (OAN) for the Leicester and Leicestershire HMA is 4,829 dwellings per annum between 2011 and 2031 (96,580 total) and for Harborough District is 532 dwellings per annum between 2011 and 2031 (HEDNA, Table 89), giving an OAN for the 20 year plan period of 10,640 dwellings.
-Taking account of housing needs arising from growth at Magna Park, the housing requirement is 557 dpa, or 11,140 for the plan period, as explained in more detail below.
-This will be the basis for calculating the five year supply of deliverable housing land.
-This is a minimum figure.
-The Plan provides housing land for a minimum of 12,800 dwellings over the plan period.
-This provides for a contingency and is explained in more detail below. - 5.1.4 Further to the HEDNA, another study was undertaken to consider the potential impact on housing requirements of the strategic storage and distribution growth proposed at Magna Park, in accordance with Policy BE2 Strategic distribution.
+The outcome is the objectively assessed housing need for the Leicester and Leicestershire Housing Market Area and for each local authority within it.

+5.1.3 The full objectively assessed housing need for the Leicester and Leicestershire HMA is 4,829 dwellings per annum between 2011 and 2031 (96,580 total) and for Harborough District is 532 dwellings per annum between 2011 and 2031 (HEDNA, Table 89), giving a total plan requirement across the 20 year plan period of 10,640 dwellings.

+5.1.4 Further to the HEDNA, another study was undertaken to consider the potential impact on housing requirements of the strategic storage and distribution growth proposed at Magna Park, in accordance with Policy BE2 Strategic distribution.
 The Magna Park Employment Growth Sensitivity Study, 2017 concluded that the HEDNA's objectively assessed housing needs (OAN) remain true and robust both for the Leicester and Leicester HMA and the Harborough District.
 However, taking account of Objective 2, particularly reducing the need for out-commuting and thereby helping to increase the sustainability and self-containment of communities (from 19% currently to 25% in future), there is a need for a small re-distribution of housing growth across the Leicester and Leicestershire area.
 This re-distribution would lead to a modest increase in housing requirements in Harborough District over and above the OAN, in order to help house the new workers expected to be employed at Magna Park.
-The Magna Park Employment Growth Sensitivity Study identified that the 700,000 sq.m. of strategic storage and distribution proposed for the plan period within Policy BE2 results in the need for approximately 25 more dwellings per annum.
-This results in an overall housing requirement for Harborough District of 557 dwellings per annum, which amounts to a total housing requirement for the plan period of 11,140 dwellings.
+The Magna Park Employment Growth Sensitivity Study identified that the 700,000 sq m. of strategic storage and distribution proposed for the plan period within Policy BE2 results in the need for approximately 25 more dwellings per annum.
+This results in an overall housing requirement for Harborough District of 557 dwellings per annum.